liu-stan/genshin-impact-skip-dialogue/docs/README.en.md

 ## Configuration Options

-The game needs to be run in 1920x1080 windowed mode.
+The tool runs best at a resolution of 1920x1080, and running it at a 16:9 resolution can also be done but may consume more CPU resources.
 The default pause shortcut keys is `pause` , `alt+p`.

 ```yaml
 # Tasks pause shortcut keys